-Hole BRRC219 in the south of the area has returned 4m @ 27.5% Mn from 8m, indicating a southern extension of the mineralisation may be present.
+Hole BRRC219 in the south of the area has returned 4m @ 27.5% Mn from 8m (previously released), indicating a southern extension of the mineralisation may be present.
 This will be followed up in coming works.
-Figure 5 below shows the status of assay return and collar locations, with intercepts greater than 15% Mn, at widths 2m or more.
+Figure 6 below shows the location of March 2022 drilling at Area 74 with previously released intercepts.
+No additional intercepts were returned with the remaining assay results.

-Figure 5 Area 74 Results on 2021 GAIP survey chargeability heat map
+Figure 6 Area 74 Results on 2021 GAIP survey chargeability heat map